Learning NextJS

 server-rendered at request time.
 However, if we want to generate them at

-build time we need to use getStaticPaths
+build time we need to use getStaticPaths together with getStaticProps

 to instruct NextJS what pages (paths) we want to generate in advance.

-In short, if a dynamic page uses getStaticProps
+In short, if a dynamic page uses getStaticProps it needs to define a list

-of paths to be statically generated with the use of getStaticPaths
+of paths to be statically generated with the use of getStaticPaths.

 For example, for a page that uses dynamic routes named

-, you may use the following paths
+pages/products/[productId].js, you may use the following paths:

 export async function getStaticPaths() {